jgonsior/german_ir_nlp_demo/backend/query_generation/README.md

 1. prepare 'corpus.jsonl' like in [data sample](sample-data/corpus.jsonl)
 2. put 'corpus.jsonl' in folder with arbitrary name
-3. run 'querygen.py' file with folder path and other expected parameters
+3. cwd should be the project ''''german_ir_nlp_demo'''', then run ''''python -m backend.query_generation.querygen''''

 ## Fandom Corpus